Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 Aviv Clinics’ approach entails a three-step process:

-1. In-depth medical assessment: Our assessment process will identify how much of your brain tissue died from the stroke and how much of it is merely injured—these are areas we ultimately want to focus on to help regain your capabilities.
-We use the most advanced brain imaging tests suited to your needs—perfusion MRI, fMRI, and/or SPECT.
-The Aviv team also conducts physical, cognitive, and neurological tests to evaluate your function in these areas and establish a baseline.
+1. Medical assessment: Our assessment process will identify how much of your brain tissue died from the stroke and how much of it is merely injured—these are areas we ultimately want to focus on to help regain your capabilities.
+Our board-certified physicians and clinical team will recommend a battery of physical, cognitive, and neurological tests to evaluate your function in these areas and establish a baseline.

-2. Tailored program: We use your results to develop a personalized, comprehensive therapy plan.
+2. Tailored program: We use your results to develop a personalized therapy plan.
 This plan can include cognitive and physical training, dietary coaching, and hyperbaric oxygen therapy (HBOT) sessions.
-HBOT sessions are typically conducted two hours a day, five days a week, for 12 weeks, with additional therapies scheduled based on your recovery needs and goals.
+HBOT sessions are typically conducted two hours a day, five days a week, for up to 12 weeks, with additional therapies scheduled based on your recovery needs and goals.

-3. Post-assessment and evaluation: At the conclusion of your Aviv Medical Program treatments, you’ll receive a detailed report of your results, including any cognitive and physical changes.
-We repeat the tests from the initial assessment to measure your improvement and make recommendations for ongoing progress.
+3. Post-assessment and evaluation: At your request, we can repeat the tests from the initial assessment to measure your improvement and make recommendations for ongoing progress.

 Please keep in mind, not everyone will be a candidate for the Aviv Medical Program.
 Our rigorous assessment process will ensure that we can actually help you in a way that elevates the quality of your life.